zpoint/CPython-Internals/Interpreter/frame/frame.md

 ##### zombie frame

-the first time a code object attached to a frame object, after the execution of the code block, the frame object will not be freed, it becomes a "zombie" frame, next time the code block execute again, it will reuse the same frame object
+the first time a code object attached to a frame object, after the execution of the code block, the frame object will not be freed, it becomes a "zombie" frame, next time the code block executes again, it will reuse the same frame object

-the strategy saves malloc/realloc overhead and some field initialisation
+the strategy saves malloc/realloc overhead and some field initialization

     def g5():
         yield 1